geudde/attic-chest/pages/13.reference/01.porden/docs.md

 His faithful Gnomes stood trembling for their lord.

-Nought now can save him — Yes ! the gift of love,
+Nought now can save him — Yes! the gift of love,

 " The snow-white scarf by Amiantha wove,"